Become a Patient

-Please note: Dr Hatherley is currently not accepting new patients but all other doctors are.
+Please note: Dr Hatherley & Dr Lienert are currently not accepting new patients, but all other doctors are.

 We recommend that all eligible patients enrol with us, as it is free, and means that you can have discounted doctors' visits.
 This is because the Ministry of Health provides funding for eligible patients who enrol with a medical centre.